Skip links and keyboard navigation

 Can I request data?

-Yes, DVD copies of zonal data may be requested for specific circumstances, including collaborative research and development with the Department of Environment, Science and Innovation for wetland assessment and management.
+Yes, DVD copies of zonal data may be requested for specific circumstances, including collaborative research and development with the Department of the Environment, Tourism, Science and Innovation for wetland assessment and management.
 Other circumstances may include educational applications, such for demonstrating scientific applications in schools or universities.

 Users should note that significant programming underlies the use of the data and that the data supplied will be in its basic zonal, metadata and reference series format.
 It is the responsibility of the user to compile comparable information to what is accessed through the internet.